reymon359/how-to-live/advices/Ask for help/index.md

 When you can not do something, ask for help.
 There is nothing wrong with recognizing our limits.

+Be proactive.
+At first, look for yourself if you can solve the problem you face.
+If not, ask for help.

 Be honest.
 Better to ask for help on time than not to comply with what you promise.

-If someone else raises their hand, offer your help to them.
+If someone else needs it, offer your help to them.

+Don't be afraid of feeling weak for it.
+You are brave when you ask for help.

+If you are stuck and need help on a task, update others about it.

 ## Quotes